RealEskalate/Backend-Practice/starter-project-backend-g33/README.md

 ### Future Works

-- Add xss and helmet middleware for security on headers
+- Add xss protection for all routes
 - Add newsletter options
 - Cron Scheduled emails going out to all users on saturday with contest link
 - Add a search feature for articles for any user and search users for admins